Research with a global reach

 UEA research makes a real-world impact: 91 per cent of our research is rated ‘world-leading’ or ‘internationally excellent’ by the Research Excellence Framework (REF2021).

 We’re also in the UK top 20 for research quality* and our research is 16th for impact and the sixth most highly cited in the UK*.

-UEA is a globally significant centre of research which drives global change.
-We bring fresh thinking to the major challenges facing society, helping to create a better future for all.
+UEA is a globally significant centre of research, driving change around the world.
+We bring fresh thinking to the major challenges facing society, helping to create a better future.

 *Times Higher Education REF2021 Analysis

 Nurses worldwide rely on intuition to triage patients

 Nurses around the world use intuition to work out how sick a patient is before triaging for treatment – according to new research from the University of East...